xorbitsai/inference/doc/source/getting_started/using_xinference.rst

     Model uid: my-llama-2

 Congrats!
 You now have ``llama-2-chat`` running by Xinference.
-Once the model is running, we can try it out either command line, via cURL, or via Xinference's python client:
+Once the model is running, we can try it out either via cURL, or via Xinference's python client:

 .. tabs::

-  .. code-tab:: bash shell

-    xinference chat --model-uid my-llama-2
-    User: What is the largest animal?

   .. code-tab:: bash cURL